IsarNejad/IsarNejad.github.io/_pages/about.md

 {: .amaranth-deep-purple}
 ### November 2024 - I gave a talk on “Innovation in Artificial Intelligence” at the Canada School of Public Service.

-This talk was part of the Executive Leadership Development Program—Module 4: Leading a Modern Government and was facilitated by Zaina Sovani and Pablo Sobrino, distinguished fellows from Lead.
+This talk was part of the "Executive Leadership Development Program—Module 4: Leading a Modern Government" and was led by distinguished fellows [Zaina Sovani](https://www.linkedin.com/in/zaina-sovani-2552176/?originalSubdomain=ca) and [Pablo Sobrino](https://pdweek.ca/wp-content/uploads/sites/2/2021/11/Speed-Mentoring-Bio-Pablo-Sobrino-2021-Final.pdf).
 I talked about two examples of my work in AI for social impact, and [Elise Legendre](https://www.linkedin.com/in/%C3%A9lise-legendre-83645810/?originalSubdomain=ca) from Agriculture and AgriFood Canada talked about her impressive work in leading the adoption of AI in her organization.
 In Q&A we delved into the use of data and artificial intelligence as innovative tools while highlighting success stories and specific use cases.